svgeesus/ondesModulaire/offsets/offsets.md

 ![buffers](vref-buffers.png)

 Voltage divider to ultrafine multiturn pot, plus larger resistor in input mixer gives +50 to -50mV ultrafine trim (±60 cents, or 12 cents per turn; experiment to find useful value).
+0.5% is fine due to the tempco and adjustability of the multiturn pot, but 10ppm helps stability.

 ## Op-amps